louisVottero/vtool/README.md

 ## Required
 You will need to have a copy of Maya to run Vetala.
 Vetala works with older versions of Maya but is less tested.
-Maya 2020 and Maya 2022 are the most tested.
-Vetala will work with Python 2 and 3 in Maya 2022 and 2023
+Python 2 and 3 should be working.
+Maya 2022 and 2023 are the most tested.

 ## Getting Started